Code-Institute-Submissions/GurraT-LittleS/README.md

 - Adjust fontsize of Sub Section Navbar Title and text-content for small and medium media devices
 - Remove Titles for buttoms in Sub Section for small media devices
 - Adjust fontsize of Footer text-content for small and medium media devices
+---
 ### Time plan

 #### Part 1.
 Visual Design and Basal structure

-1. Construct a Main page-template readable in small media and large media devices.
+1. Construct a Main page-template readable in small media and large media devices. -Check
-2. Test and validate the design through google inspection tool & lighthouse
+2. Test and validate the design through google inspection tool & lighthouse -Check
 3. When satisfied with the design of the Main page use this template to construct the rest of the pages on the website
 4. Test and validate the design through google inspection tool & lighthouse
 5. Construct a form for login to profile page
 6. Test and validate the form through google inspection tool & lighthouse
-5. Construct a form for report an issue
+5. Construct a form for report an issue -check
-7. Test and validate the form through google inspection tool & lighthouse
+7. Test and validate the form through google inspection tool & lighthouse -check
 8. Link Contract, Blueprint, Invoice to Mockups
 11. Test and validate the whole design through google inspection tool, lighthouse and CCS3/HTML-validator
 12. Validate the code via CSS & HTML validator